Alopecia Fungal Infection: Causes, Symptoms, and Treatment

 What Causes Fungal Hair Loss?

-Individuals with a weakened immune system are more susceptible to severe infections because their bodies struggle to combat fungal growth.
-Dr. Kopelman emphasizes fast diagnosis and intervention to preserve hair health and prevent complications.
+People with a weakened immune system face a higher risk of severe disease, since their bodies struggle to control the overgrowth.
+Dr. Kopelman emphasizes fast diagnosis and early intervention to protect scalp health and prevent complications.

 Types of Fungal Alopecia